( … )

 Specialization in a division of knowledge, labor, …..;

 ( …. ) social econ… etc

-Hierarchies must form to produce decidability, and always and everywhere form because of the Pareto law (power law) which is required to organize the voluntary organization of the suite of markets we call society: association, cooperation, production, reproduction, commons, and polities.
+Hierarchies must form to produce decidability, and always and everywhere form because the Pareto law (power law) is required to organize the voluntary organization of the suite of markets we call society: association, cooperation, production, reproduction, commons, and polities.
 The costs of organizing people involuntarily rise rapidly with the number, and availability of choices; can only be applied to relatively simple projects; and requires continuous monitoring of the people for defection, escape, corruption, and black markets.
 The costs of producing markets using voluntary cooperation requires only the suppression of defectors, which in turn causes the polity to self police defectors.

 There exist only three means of coercing other humans to cooperate with on one means or end vs cooperate with others on different means or ends.